tillchen/JStore_Android/README.md

 ## Miscellaneous

 1. The `app/google-services.json` file is removed from the repository since it contains sensitive information.
 You'll need to provide your own `app/google-services.json` file to build the app.

+## Credits

+Special thanks to:

+* Taiyr Begeyev for collaborating on the database and storage design.
+* Zeyar Oo for tweaking the icon.
+* Hamza Hayak for finding critical bugs.